dgittins/Metagenomics/SRAdownload.md

 $ conda activate sratools
 ```

-2. Create a repository for download sequences
+2. Create a repository for downloaded sequences (run the command below and operate the buttons in the output screen by pressing the letter highlighted in red - navigate to the 'Cache' then the 'location of user-repository:' and create a repository for download sequences, e.g., '/home/user.name/sradownloads'

 ```bash
 $ vdb-config -i
 ```

-#Operate the buttons by pressing the letter highlighted in red.
-Create a repository for download sequences, e.g., "/home/user.name/sradownloads"